stagbl/stagbl/documentation/DocumentationProposal.md

 Some unit/integration tests in tests/ might also do double duty as examples.

-All additional documentation will be presented in .rst or .md format, so that it is both easily human-readable and easily rendered to html.
+All additional documentation will be presented in a format like .rst, .md, Madoko, etc. so that it is both easily human-readable and easily rendered to html.